Last Updated: September 20, 2022

 in each case, arising from or related to this Agreement and however caused, whether in contract, tort (including negligence), breach of statutory duty or otherwise, and whether or not such party has been advised of the possibility of such damages and whether or not such loss or damage is foreseeable, foreseen, known and/or direct.

-8.2 Subject to Sections 8.1 and 8.3, in no event shall either party’s total maximum liability to the other party for all claims, actions, proceedings, losses, liabilities or costs (including legal expenses) sustained, incurred or suffered by the other party arising under or in connection with this Agreement, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, exceed in aggregate $250,000.
+10.2 Subject to Sections 10.1 and 10.3, in no event shall either party’s total maximum liability to the other party for all claims, actions, proceedings, losses, liabilities or costs (including legal expenses) sustained, incurred or suffered by the other party arising under or in connection with this Agreement, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, exceed in aggregate $250,000.

-9. BINDING ARBITRATION & CLASS ACTION WAIVER
+11. BINDING ARBITRATION & CLASS ACTION WAIVER

-9.1 Arbitration.
+11.1 Arbitration.
 As a material part of the Agreement, any and all disputes, claims, or controversies arising out of or relating to the Agreement which cannot be determined by the parties in good faith shall be determined exclusively by confidential, final, and binding arbitration as follows:

 (a) General.
-Unless the parties mutually agree to another arbitration service provider, The matters submitted to arbitration shall be heard and determined by a single arbitrator in London or another mutually agreed upon venue, in accordance with the then-existing UNCITRAL Arbitration Rules.
+Unless the parties mutually agree to another arbitration service provider, the matters submitted to arbitration shall be heard and determined by a single arbitrator in London or another mutually agreed upon venue, in accordance with the then-existing UNCITRAL Arbitration Rules.
 The law governing this arbitration shall be English and the language of the arbitration shall be English.
 Any party to the arbitration may request the Chartered Institute of Arbitrators in London to appoint the arbitrator if the parties have failed to reach an agreement.
 Except as otherwise determined by the arbitrator, the fees of the arbitration charged by the arbitration tribunal initially will be paid equally by both parties.
 However, the arbitrator shall have the right to order either party to pay all fees and costs as part of the award.

 (b) Waiver; Final Award.
 By agreeing to submit all disputes, claims and controversies to binding arbitration, Customer and Magnite expressly waive their rights to have such matters heard or tried in court before a judge or jury or in another tribunal.
 Unless an arbitrator commits errors of law or legal reasoning, any arbitration award shall be final, binding, and conclusive upon the parties, subject only to judicial review provided by statutes governing arbitrations, and a judgment rendered on the arbitration award may be entered in any state or federal court having jurisdiction thereof.

-9.2 Waiver of Right to Jury or Court Trial.
+(c) Waiver of Right to Jury or Court Trial.
 Customer understands that by entering into the Agreement it is waiving its right to a jury or court trial.

-9.3 Class Action Waiver.
+911.2 Class Action Waiver.
 Customer and Magnite agree that each may bring claims against the other only in an individual capacity and not as a plaintiff or class member in any purported class action, mass action, or representative action.

-10. MISCELLANEOUS
+12. MISCELLANEOUS

-10.2 Governing Law; Venue.
+12.2 Governing Law; Venue.
 The Agreement will be governed and interpreted in accordance with the laws of England without reference to conflicts of laws principles.
-Notwithstanding Section 9, either party may seek injunctions to prevent and/or stop any breach of, and otherwise enforce that party’s intellectual property rights of whatever nature and/or rights in confidential information in the courts of any other country, state or other territory.
+Notwithstanding Section 11, either party may seek injunctions to prevent and/or stop any breach of, and otherwise enforce that party’s intellectual property rights of whatever nature and/or rights in confidential information in the courts of any other country, state or other territory.
 The United Nations Convention on Contracts for the International Sale of Goods does not apply to the Agreement.

-10.3 Non-Exclusive Relationship.
+12.3 Non-Exclusive Relationship.
 The Agreement is non-exclusive and either party may engage in similar or other relationships, agreements, or arrangements with any other party.

-10.4 Independent Relationship of the Parties.
+12.4 Independent Relationship of the Parties.
 The relationship between Customer and Magnite (and its personnel or agents) in connection with the Agreement is at all times that of an independent contractor and neither party is an employee, partner, agent, trustee or joint venturer of, for, or with the other.
 Except to the extent otherwise provided in the Agreement or under applicable law, neither party shall owe any fiduciary or other duties to the other.

-10.5 Other Customers.
-To the extent that another customer of Magnite incurs Losses as a result of any Customer Indemnifiable Act, Customer acknowledges and agrees that such other customer may recover such Losses from Customer directly and will be deemed a third-party beneficiary of this Section 10.5.
+12.5 Other Customers.
+To the extent that another customer of Magnite incurs Losses as a result of any Customer Indemnifiable Act, Customer acknowledges and agrees that such other customer may recover such Losses from Customer directly and will be deemed a third-party beneficiary of this Section 12.5.

-10.7 Public Relations.
+12.7 Public Relations.
 During the Term of the Agreement, Magnite may use Customer’s Marks in general promotional and informational materials.
 Except as permitted in the Agreement, neither party shall use the name of the other party in publicity, advertising, or other public materials (unless required by applicable law or regulation) without the prior written consent of the other party.

-10.8 Notices.
+12.8 Notices.
 All notices under the Agreement must be made in writing.
 Notices to Customer shall be made in the applicable user interface (“UI”) for the Service or by email to then-current contact information available to Magnite.
-Notices to Magnite shall be made by email to legal@magnite.com. electronic notice will be effective as of the date of posting (for notice within the UI) or as of the sent date (for email notice).
+Notices to Magnite shall be made by email to legal@magnite.com.
+Electronic notice will be effective as of the date of posting (for notice within the UI) or as of the sent date (for email notice).

-10.9 Advice of Counsel.
+12.9 Advice of Counsel.
 EACH PARTY ACKNOWLEDGES THAT IT HAS HAD THE OPPORTUNITY TO SEEK THE ADVICE OF INDEPENDENT LEGAL COUNSEL AND HAS READ AND UNDERSTOOD ALL OF THE TERMS AND PROVISIONS OF THE AGREEMENT.

-10.10 Modifications.
+12.10 Modifications.
 Magnite will provide Customer with written notice via email or through a general notice displayed within the applicable Service of any material changes (including applicable fees), additions, or deletions to the Agreement applicable to Customer (“Modifications”).
 If Customer determines in its reasonable discretion that a Modification will have a material, adverse effect on Customer, then for a period of ten (10) business days after the date of notice by Magnite (the “Termination Window”), Customer may, as its sole and exclusive remedy for any Modification, terminate the Agreement upon written notice to Magnite.
 By continuing to access or use the Magnite Materials after such Termination Window, Customer agrees to be bound by such Modification.

-10.11 Force Majeure.
+12.11 Force Majeure.
 Except for any payment obligations, neither party nor its Affiliates will be liable for any delay or failure to perform hereunder due to circumstances beyond such party’s reasonable control including earthquake, flood, fire, hurricane, tornado, natural disaster, acts of God, riot, national emergency, epidemic or other public health emergency, quarantine, government action or regulation, war, invasion, act of foreign enemies, hostilities (whether war is declared or not), terrorism, civil war, rebellion, revolution, radiation, other toxic or hazardous contamination, nuclear accident or explosion, restrictions on commodities or supplies, strikes or industrial disputes, or disruptions involving power or infrastructure systems not within such party’s possession or reasonable control (each a “Force Majeure Event”); provided that the party relying on a Force Majeure Event notifies the other party of the Force Majeure Event and uses commercially reasonable efforts to mitigate the effects of the Force Majeure Event and resume performance as soon as reasonably practicable.

-10.12 Export Compliance.
+12.12 Export Compliance.
 Customer agrees to comply with the export laws and regulations of the United States and with applicable trade controls of other countries (and that in cases of conflict or inconsistency among applicable export and import laws and regulations, U.S. law shall govern).
 Customer shall not use the Magnite Materials to conduct, promote or facilitate business, or target end users in countries subject to U.S. embargo or trade sanctions.

-10.13 Anti-Corruption.
+12.13 Anti-Corruption.
 Customer agrees (a) to comply with all applicable anti-corruption laws, including the Foreign Corrupt Practices Act and UK Bribery Act 2010, in relation to the Agreement; and (b) that it will not offer to pay or pay anything of value to anyone, including foreign governmental officials or related persons or entities on Magnite’s behalf.